 - Shag up those area rugs.
 Often, homeowners choose low-profile area rugs for a more sleek and modern look.
 This time a year, I say add a shaggy and textured area rug or two into the mix.
 It will literally provide more insulation between the floor and your air space, and will feel great on your feet to boot.
 Plus, the aesthetics are warm and comfie, which is the current goal after all.

 Need a little help cozying up your Bay Area home this winter?
-Schedule a consultation with Kristina Wolf Design.
-We can work with what you have or come up with something new, depending on what your goals and budget call for.
+Schedule a consultation with the nearest interiort designer and work with what you have or come up with something new, depending on what your goals and budget call for.